Running SQL Server natively on macOS using SQLCMD CLI

 Install Docker and Rosetta 2

-• Install Docker from here.
+• Install Docker from Docker docs.

 • Install Rosetta 2 by running softwareupdate --install-rosetta from the command line.